SaeedDev94/jalali-ts/README.md

 # Parse date

-To parse a jalali date you should follow `year month date [hours minutes seconds]` pattern:
+To parse a jalali date you should follow `year month date [hours minutes seconds ms]` pattern:

 ```typescript
 import { Jalali } from 'jalali-ts';